-The Practice Teacher Award is designed to prepare NMC registered nurses and midwives who are currently employed as Health Visitors or School Nurses and are planning to develop their careers in teaching and learning.
-Applicants should be able to demonstrate innovative professional practice in their specialist field in order to be exemplary role models of practice development.
+The Practice Teacher Award is designed to prepare NMC registered nurses and midwives who are currently employed as Health Visitors or School Nurses and planning to develop their careers in teaching and learning.
+You will need to be able to demonstrate innovative professional practice in your specialist field in order to be an exemplary role model of practice development.

 Student Practice Teachers will be prepared for teaching and assessing learning in practice for students on the Specialist Community Public Health Nursing programme (Health Visitor or School Nurse pathway).
 Applicants will be involved in the development of the practice placement as an effective learning environment for all the team and will have experience as a mentor to pre-registration and other students and community teams.